valkey-io/valkey-doc/topics/functions-intro.md

 1. When used naively, `EVAL` promotes an anti-pattern in which the client application renders verbatim scripts instead of responsibly using the [`KEYS` and `ARGV` Lua APIs](lua-api.md#runtime-globals).
 1. Because they are ephemeral, a script can't call another script.
 This makes sharing and reusing code between scripts nearly impossible, short of client-side preprocessing.

-To address these needs while avoiding breaking changes to already-established and well-liked ephemeral scripts, Redis OSS v7.0 introduced Functions.
+To address these needs while avoiding breaking changes to already-established and well-liked ephemeral scripts, functions were introduced in version 7.0.

 ## What are Valkey Functions?